Your Dermatology Specialists

 Dermal and Transdermal Drug Delivery Systems (DTDDS) Overview

-Although transdermal systems are classified variously, transdermal patches can be divided into three main categories according to how the drug is incorporated into the delivery system.
+Although transdermal systems are classified variously, transdermal patches can be divided into three main categories according to how the drug is incorporated into the delivery system, and there is a 4th category of products that is not delivered via patch.

 A reservoir patch is a system with a liquid compartment containing a drug solution or suspension, enclosed by an adhesive layer and a semi-permeable membrane to control release.